clementbrls/Intership-Oulu/README.md

     #audio0=at.add_noise_to_audio(audio0,30)

-The cross-corelation will do it's magic and the result will be ploted, the bee is where the lines crosses
+The cross-corelation will do his magic and the result will be ploted, the bee is where the lines crosses